 Deposit-taking is a double-edged sword.
-It provides relative cheap funds, but it also exposes the bank to deposit-flow risk.
-The bank's inability to fully control the size of its liabilities introduces a new form of balance-sheet management, which is conceptually very different from that of non-depository intermediaries and non-financial firms.
-Under equity issuance costs, the marginal value of deposits can be drastically different for well-capitalized banks and undercapitalized (risk-sensitive) banks.
-When a sequence of losses depletes a bank's equity capital, the marginal q of its deposits can turn sharply negative, meaning that deposit inflows hurt bank shareholders.
-Our results stand in contrast with the existing banking literature that has mainly been concerned with deposit outflows and bank runs under the illiquidity of banks assets.
+It provides relatively cheap funds but also exposes the bank to deposit-flow risk.
+The bank's inability to fully control its liabilities makes bank balance-sheet management conceptually very different from that of non-depository intermediaries and non-financial firms.
+Under equity issuance costs, the deposit marginal q turns sharply negative for undercapitalized banks, meaning that deposit inflows hurt bank shareholders.
+Our model stands in contrast with the existing banking literature that has mainly been concerned with deposit outflows and bank runs under the illiquidity of banks assets.
+Our model delivers a rich set of predictions on bank lending, payout to shareholders, equity issuance, and the choice of leverage through deposit-taking and short-term borrowing, and it sheds light on recent developments surrounding the SLR requirement and the challenges of running a bank in a low rate environment.

-Our model delivers a rich set of predictions on bank lending, payout to shareholders, equity issuance, and the choice of leverage through deposit-taking and short-term borrowing.
-It sheds light on recent regulatory developments, and the challenges of running a bank in a low rate environment.
-Our paper also contributes to the literature on theories of safe assets (Caballero, Farhi, and Gourinchas, 2008; Gourinchas and Rey, 2016; Maggiori, 2017; Bolton, Santos, and Scheinkman, 2018; He, Krishnamurthy, and Milbradt, 2019; Brunnermeier, Merkel, and Sannikov, 2020).
-The bank loses control of its leverage once it hits the deposit rate lower bound, so that it rebalances its asset portfolio towards risk-free assets in an effort to reduce the risk exposure of equity capital.33
+Our paper also contributes to the recent literature on safe assets (Caballero, Farhi, and Gourinchas, 2008; Gourinchas and Rey, 2016; Maggiori, 2017; Bolton, Santos, and Scheinkman, 2018; He, Krishnamurthy, and Milbradt, 2019; Brunnermeier, Merkel, and Sannikov, 2020).
+The bank loses control of its leverage once it hits the deposit rate lower bound, so that it holds risk-free bonds in an effort to reduce the risk exposure of equity capital.
 The government is in a unique position to supply safe assets.
-In a general equilibrium setting where the interest rate r is endogenous, banks' demand for safe assets is likely to push down r.
-The government can take advantage of a lower borrowing cost, issuing more debts to meet the banks' demand and using the proceeds to stimulate the economy.
-The supply of safe assets is also essential for sustaining r at a sufficiently high level so that banks have enough flexibility in adjusting their deposit rate between zero and r.
-Government securities have long been recognized as money-like instruments.34 Therefore, government debts can absorb part of the money demand and thereby liberate banks from unwanted deposits and leverage, especially for the undercapitalized banks.
+In a general equilibrium setting where the interest rate r is endogenous, banks' demand is likely to push down r.
+The government can take advantage of a lower borrowing cost, issuing debts and using the proceeds to stimulate the economy.
+Supplying safe assets is also essential for sustaining r at a sufficiently high level so that banks have enough flexibility in adjusting their deposit rate between zero and r.
+Finally, government debts as deposit substitutes can absorb part of the money demand and thereby liberate banks from unwanted deposits and leverage. r